Religious Studies

 Extra Curricular Opportunities

-Visit to a Buddhist Centre
+Visit to a Buddhist Centre/other chosen place of worship

 Attend local lectures on philosophy and ethics